stratisproject/StratisBitcoinFullNode/Docker/Docker-Compose/Readme.md

 # Start the network
 To start the network:
-`docker-compose -f EdgeNode.yml up`
+`docker-compose -f DltNode.yml up`

 # Stop the network
-The network coud be stopped by pressing Ctrl+c or by executing the following command:
+The network could be stopped by pressing Ctrl+c or by executing the following command:
-`docker-compose -f EdgeNode.yml up`
+`docker-compose -f DltNode.yml down`

 # Update
 In order to update to the latest version update the image with the following command: